FOR IMMEDIATE RELEASE

 “Campaigns across the country need to engage voters in their vision for a prosperous future,” said Natalie Masuoka, a UCLA associate professor of political science and Asian American studies, and the report’s lead author.
 “We believe that tapping the potential of the subset of voters of color is critical to electoral victory for Democratic candidates who are relying on the support of the Latino and Asian American vote, and there is still time for campaigns to get outreach right.”

-In the report’s preface, Sonja Diaz, founding director of the UCLA Latino Policy and Politics Initiative, offers insights on how the findings can provide a call to action for campaigns that are courting Asian American and Latino voters.
+In the report’s preface, Sonja Diaz, founding director of the UCLA Latino Policy and Politics Institute, offers insights on how the findings can provide a call to action for campaigns that are courting Asian American and Latino voters.
 She focuses on three key points:

 - The strong Latino and Asian American support for Bernie Sanders’ candidacy during the primaries reflected his campaign’s investments in grassroots engagement, which helped turn everyday voters into campaign “ambassadors” within their families and communities.
 This should be a lesson for candidates in the upcoming general election.